paicbd/smpp-server-module/README.md

 # SMPP Server Module

-The `smpp-server-module` is a core component in the SMSC (Short Message Service Center) environment, designed to handle communication with external systems or service providers using the SMPP (Short Message Peer-to-Peer) protocol.
+The `smpp-server-module` is a core component in the SMSC Short Message Service Center (SMSC) environment, designed to handle communication with external systems or service providers using the Short Message Peer-to-Peer protocol (SMPP).
 This service efficiently processes message deliveries, retries, and delivery reports, integrating with Redis for queue management and offering WebSocket support for real-time interaction.
 Additionally, the module supports JMX monitoring, allowing administrators to track server performance and status.

 ## Key Features